-Caring for your parent or spouse is hard.
-It’s even harder when family or friends feel free to criticize you.
-Especially when it’s coming from people who aren’t even helping!
+Caring for a parent or spouse is an even bigger challenge when family or friends feel free to criticize you.
+Especially if they aren’t even helping with caregiving.

 Avoid fights with better understanding